Winton: use and abuse of pre-packs to drop pension liabilities

 It turns out that a month before the pre-pack (and after an earlier solvent sale under the takeover code having failed) an attempt was made by the group to get agreement from the trustees, the Pensions Protection Fund and The Pensions Regulator to a regulated apportionment arrangement.

-This process, which is available where the insolvency of the scheme employer is inevitable, would have had the same end result of the pension scheme being legally separated from the business and entering with the Pension Protection Fund – but with an accompanying cash payment to the scheme as the price of getting an agreement.
+This process, which is available where the insolvency of the scheme employer is inevitable, would have had the same end result of the pension scheme being legally separated from the business and entering with the Pension Protection Fund – but with an accompanying cash payment to the scheme as the price of getting agreement.

-The Pension Protection Fund repeatedly rejected the regulated apportionment arrangement proposal as not meeting its published criteria for acceptance (and it later transpired that the group was not, in fact, cash – flow insolvent).
+The Pension Protection Fund repeatedly rejected the regulated apportionment arrangement proposal as not meeting its published criteria for acceptance (and it later transpired that the group was not in fact cash – flow insolvent).

 The Pension Protection Fund has stated that it does not understand why a pre-pack swiftly followed after its last refusal to agree to the arrangement and challenged the prospective insolvency practitioner whether adequate marketing of the business had to take place.
 Having had sight of the SIP16 report, it says that it is unsatisfied by the response and so its investigations are continuing.